mishakb/ISiTGR/README.md

 ## Acknowledgments

-Mustapha Ishak acknowledges that this material is based upon work supported in part by the U.S. Departmentof Energy, Office of Science, under Award Number DE-SC0019206 and the National Science Foundation under grantAST-1517768.
+Mustapha Ishak acknowledges that this material is based upon work supported in part by the U.S. Departmentof Energy, Office of Science, under Award Number DE-SC0019206 and the National Science Foundation under grant AST-1517768.

 Cristhian Garcia-Quintero gratefully acknowledges a PhD scholarship from the Mexican National Council for Science andTechnology (CONACYT).